 CGSE, a metals market participant since 1910, plans to expand its offerings next year.
-According to the reports by China Daily, the CGSE aspires to strengthen city’s status as ‘precious metals trading hub’.
+According to the reports by China Daily, the CGSE aspires to strengthen the city’s status as a ‘precious metals trading hub’.
 As a part of its plans, the CGSE conducted its first Annual CGSE International (Silver) Conference last week.
-It also plans to form a subsidiary to act as a clearing house, revealed China Daily.
+It also plans to form a subsidiary to act as a clearinghouse, revealed China Daily.

-Haywood Cheung, CGSE International President, revealed the details of Loco Hong Kong Silver Contract, a new trading platform that the society plans to launch in the first quarter of 2013 during the conference.
-He said that the silver contracts will be denominated in Hong Kong dollars.
-He also added that the contracts will have to be of at least 10 kilograms.
+Haywood Cheung, CGSE International President, revealed the details of the Loco Hong Kong Silver Contract, a new trading platform that the society plans to launch in the first quarter of 2013 during the conference.
+He said that the silver contracts would be denominated in Hong Kong dollars.
+He also added that the contracts would have to be of at least 10 kilograms.

-The CGSE’s plans for the Loco Hong Kong platform and Chinese storage indicate an increasing trend while leading Asian players seem to diligently targeting a change in gravity center of the precious metals markets away from the west.
+The CGSE’s plans for the Loco Hong Kong platform and Chinese storage indicate an increasing trend while leading Asian players seem to diligently target a change in the gravity centre of the precious metals markets away from the west.